Sign up for our Preferred Customers Club

 For repairing audio cassettes, refer to our How to Fix an Audio Cassette guide.

-Working with large amounts of older media for some time now, I’ve seen nearly every problem a video tape could have.
-The most common problem is that the tape simple snaps or breaks in the middle somewhere.
+Having worked with large amounts of older media for some time now, I’ve seen nearly every problem a video tape could have.
+The most common problem is that the tape simply snaps or breaks in the middle somewhere.
 For this guide, I will be demonstrating the repair of a VHS tape, which is the most common tape repair I see.
-To perform your own repair, you will need a phillips screwdriver, some splicing tape, scissors, and a steady hand.
+To perform your own repair, you will need a phillips-head screwdriver, some splicing tape, scissors, and a steady hand.
+If splicing tape is hard to come by in your area, it’s easy enough to find on Amazon.

 VHS Repair Step 1

-First inspect the tape, look under the flap, and see if the tape has been damaged.
+First inspect the tape, look under the flap, and see if the tape is damaged.
 If the tape has split, the evidence will be obvious as there would either be a mess of garbled up tape:

 VHS Repair Step 2